MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Introduction

 \section{Introduction}

-Clinical prediction models support numerous high-stakes decisions in healthcare, such as early warning for deterioration, mortality risk estimation, and adverse event forecasting \cite{bonnett2019guide, smith2019national, zhang2021impact}.
-Despite rapid progress in machine learning, real-world healthcare datasets remain difficult to model reliably due to multiple challenges, such as severe class imbalance, heterogeneous feature types, complex temporal patterns, and irregular missingness \cite{grinsztajn2022tree}.
+Clinical prediction models support numerous high-stakes decisions in healthcare, including early warning for deterioration, surveillance, and discharge prediction\cite{ bonnett2019guide, smith2019national, zhou2023improving}.
+Real-world healthcare datasets are difficult to model reliably due to severe class imbalance, heterogeneous feature types, and complex temporal patterns.
+While deep learning excels on imaging, tree-based models often outperform it on tabular tasks \cite{zhang2026less, grinsztajn2022tree}, and deployment is further constrained by interpretability, privacy, and training cost.
+As a result, classical models combined with feature engineering remain widely favoured in practice \cite{liao2022does}.